LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/SMS/generate-a-twilio-sms-number-with-liveperson.md

 indicator: messaging
 subtitle: ''
 level3: ''
-permalink: generate-a-twilio-sms-number-with-liveperson.html
+permalink: messaging-channels-sms-generate-a-twilio-sms-number-with-liveperson.html
 isTutorial: false
 isNew: false
 date:

 ---

-Brands now have the option to provision a US, Canadian, or Carribean Nations Twilio number in LivePerson's platform.
+Brands now have the option to provision a US, Canadian, or Caribbean Nations Twilio number in LivePerson's platform.
 This is a great option for small-to-medium businesses who do not already have numbers through Twilio.

 ## Account Setup